 - Less indoor clutter means fewer centipedes in your home.
 Ideally, you want your home to look like it’s ready for an open house.
 Recycle or donate old clothing, equipment, toys, books, stacks of newspapers, unnecessary documents, etc. Pay special attention to those spaces most vulnerable to centipede infestation, such as basements, bathrooms, kitchens, laundry rooms, and crawl spaces.

 - Because they eat other bugs, practicing basic preventative pest control is arguably the most important step to deterring centipedes.
-Spray known trouble spots, entry points, and pet spaces weekly with Cedarcide All-Purpose Bug Spray to kill and repel bugs.
-To maintain a bug-free lawn, treat your entire outdoor space with the family-safe Lawn & Garden Kit monthly or more often as needed.
+Spray known trouble spots, entry points, and pet spaces weekly with Cedarcide Original to kill and repel bugs.
+To maintain a bug-free lawn, treat your entire outdoor space with the family-safe Bug-Free Lawn Kit monthly, or more often as needed.

 3. TREAT YOUR YARD & HOMETREAT YOUR LAWN

 Traditional indoor bug sprays fill our homes with toxic chemicals that can do serious harm to the health of our families and pets.
-Instead, go with family-safe Cedarcide All-Purpose Bug Spray which can be safely sprayed all throughout your home.
+Instead, go with family-safe Cedarcide Original, which can be safely sprayed throughout your home.

-To kill any centipedes you find inside, give them a quick spray with non-toxic Cedarcide All-Purpose Bug Spray.
+To kill unwanted bugs you find inside, give them a quick spray with the above-mentioned Cedarcide Original.
 To help prevent them from coming back, spray known entry points, hiding spots, and trouble areas such as bathrooms, kitchens, basements, attics, and crawl spaces weekly.
 Repeat as needed.